dtuskippy/reading-notes/301/class-10.md

-## Class-5 Reading Notes
+## Class-10 Reading Notes
 <p>Debugging is clearly always a relevant topic for any developer, especially me!
 The JS call stack is extremely important to understand in terms of learning to structure the JS code base properly.</p>

 ### Understanding the JavaScript Call Stack

 1. What is a ‘call’?
-    * Function invocation, i.e. code that invocates the function to execute the code in its code block.
+    * Function invocation, i.e. code that invokes the function to execute the code in its code block.
 2. How many ‘calls’ can happen at once?
     * One.
 3. What does LIFO mean?